tuobangli/JN/README.md

-send both, waiting for reply.
+send both, adding more.

-1
+4